interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 * **SPSP Server** - The application that handles incoming SPSP requests from the SPSP Client.
 * **SPSP Endpoint** - The specific HTTPS endpoint on the SPSP Server used for setting up a payment.
 * **STREAM Module** - Software included in the SPSP Client and Server that implements the [STREAM](../0029-stream/0029-stream.md) protocol.
-* **STREAM Receipt** - Proof provided by the payment recipient of the total amount received on a stream.

 ### Interfaces